jasonandrewth/PersonalWebsite/src/routes/writing/posts/gameoflife.md

 ### **Game Of Life**

-From here it’s about implementing the actual Game of Life, which will all happen in the fragment shader.
+From here it’s about implementing the actual Game of Life.
 Since the rules are so simple, the resulting code isn’t very complicated either and there’s many good resources that go through coding it up, (Link art of code stream) so I’ll only go over the key ideas.
 All the Logic for this will happen in the fragment shader that gets rendered off-screen, which will provide the Texture for the next frame.

 As described earlier we want to access neighbouring fragments (or pixels) via the texture that’s passed in.
 This is achieved in a nested for loop in the getNeighbours function.
 We skip our current cell and check the 8 surrounding pixels by sampling the texture at an offset.
 Then we check whether the pixels r value is above 0.5, which means it’s alive, and increment the count to represent the alive neighbours.